SkygearIO/skygear-doc/content/plugin/skygear-api.md

 to save records, send notification or perform any actions that are also available to the client SDK.

-Pyourd contains a lightweight Ourd API wrapper so that you can call the Ourd API in your python program.
+Py-skygear contains a lightweight Ourd API wrapper so that you can call the Ourd API in your python program.

-The first thing you need to do is to import `OurdContainer` from `pyourd.container` module.
+The first thing you need to do is to import `OurdContainer` from `py-skygear.container` module.

 ```
-from pyourd.container import OurdContainer
+from py-skygear.container import OurdContainer
 ```

 For example, to send a push notification to a user: